An article on chocolate toxicity in dogs By Dr Megan Kelly:

 The size of your dog, the type of chocolate and the quantity eaten are all factors that affect whether or not your pet will show symptoms.

 In general the darker the chocolate the more theobromine it contains and therefore the more toxic it is.
 White chocolate contains very little theobromine and in most cases does not cause toxicity.
 Bakers chocolate has high amounts of cocoa and is the most toxic of all the types of chocolate.

 The symptoms are usually initially vomiting and diarrhoea and then they progress to fevers, seizures, muscle rigidity, low blood pressure and eventually cardiac failure and a coma.

-A 10kg dog that eats a 100kg slab of Dark chocolate will show gastrointestinal symptoms, muscle rigidity and possibly also seizures.
+A 10kg dog that eats a 100 gram slab of DARK chocolate will show gastrointestinal symptoms, muscle rigidity and possibly also seizures.

 If your pet eats chocolate always try and see if you can determine what type of chocolate it is.
 Keep the wrappers if possible.
 Most dogs will start showing signs from 4- 24 hours after ingestion.
 If you are in doubt its best to take your dog to the vet for a check up as chocolate toxicity can be fatal.

 Want to give your dog a healthy dog treat?
 Try our Doggy Dental Chews.
 Not only are they suitable for dogs (they are made for dogs), but they will assist with their oral health too.